 - How and when vacation is earned. - Whether and how much vacation time may be carried forward from one year to another. - When vacation time must be taken. - When and if vacation pay may be paid in lieu of time off. - Under what conditions vacation pay is forfeited on termination of employment.

-Ambiguous policies are viewed in favor of the employee.
-(N.C.G.S. $\S$ 95-25.12; 13 NCAC 12.0306(a).)
+(13 N.C.
+Admin.
+Code 12.0306(a).)

 PENALTIES

 Employers who fail to pay wages when due are liable for:

 - All unpaid wages.

 - Interest.

 - Liquidated damages equal to unpaid wages.